Types of Housing

 Student Housing Apartments (SHA) is a collection of apartment units Student Housing is leasing from privately owned apartment complexes in the community.
 SHA units are available to incoming transfer students.
 Refer to the Transfer Student Housings Program webpage to learn about the program, including options, eligibility and how to apply.

 Campus apartments are available to a variety of UC Davis students.
 Campus apartments function independently of the residence halls, allowing for more flexibility and privacy for returning and graduate students, and students with families.
 Unlike the residence halls, campus apartments are equipped with private kitchens and bathrooms, but they do not include dining plans (plans may be purchases separately; see Dining); apartments are available in different room quantities.
-Seven apartment complexes are conveniently located on the main campus; two - Orchard Park and Solano Park - are operated by UC Davis Student Housing while the other five - The Atriums at La Rue Park, The Colleges at La Rue, Russell Park, West Village Apartments, and 8th and Wake – Elevated Graduate Living - are privately operated.
-Leases for Orchard Park and Solano Park run from August through July of the following year; review the Application Process to learn about eligibility and how to apply.
+Six apartment complexes are conveniently located on the main campus; one - Solano Park - is operated by UC Davis Student Housing while the other five - The Atriums at La Rue Park, The Colleges at La Rue, Russell Park, West Village Apartments, and 8th and Wake – Elevated Graduate Living - are privately operated.
+Leases for Solano Park typically run from August through July of the following year; review the Application Process to learn about eligibility and how to apply.
 Contact the privately-operated apartments for lease information.

 For more information regarding applications, fees, policies, or general information, refer to the Prospective Students menu in the left margin.
 For more information about housing programs, academics, and services refer to Current Students and Residential Education.
 For specific contract information or published materials, refer to Publications & Forms.
 For more specific information about the buildings, and for contact information for the privately-operated campus apartments and the cooperatives, refer to Housing Areas.